grafviktor/goto/README.md

 ## 2. Functional demo ##

 ### 2.1.
-This is your interface to ssh config file ###
+This is your interface to ssh configuration ###

-This video shows how to set path to a remote ssh config.
+This video shows how to set path to a remote ssh config, which is shared among team members.

 ![Shows how to set path to a remote ssh config file](demo/ssh_config_show_hosts.gif)